rampaq/aesalgae/README.md

 # run SR(3,2,2,4), PC=1, no preprocessing; Groebner basis using F4 with 24 threads and GPU
 sage scripts/aes.py -n 3 -r 2 -c 2 -e 4 --pc-pairs 1 -T24
 ```

+Alternatively, execute batches via `scripts/aes-batch.json` and supply `json` file describing the batch.
+Used examples are in `scripts/batches/*.json`.